lietu/pytasched/README.md

 The main target is using MongoDB for storage and Celery for running the tasks.
-However, extending is rather easy and the "Celery support" is just generic Python function call and using it for other purposes should be extreley simple.
+However, extending is rather easy and the "Celery support" is just generic Python function call and using it for other purposes should be extremely simple.

 Tested with Python 2.7, should work with 3.3+.